 Still... so what if I don't like him?
-Not a crime.
-Their stupid sex games are consensual.
+His stupid humiliation games are consensual.
+Tackiness is not a crime.
 So why are we here?

 Now I become one of his so-called victims--or maybe him, now that he's feeling as humiliated as them.
 I hate it!
 I flee the house, naked, and wander shivering on the shore.
 Come to a bath house and stretch of beach posted WOMEN ONLY.
 It's a nude beach, but segregated!
 No one's here at night, so I go on through, and round a little point.
 The cove beyond is reserved for men.
 A bath house.
 I feel virtuous: I'd rather go to the women's beach, where I'd not only find more sexual prospects but I'd feel safer and among friends.
 But see, I went to the men's beach like I should!
 I hang with drunk, macho gay-baiting cops!
 Now they'll have to shut up about my being femme.